Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The Tillman Falls are a hidden gem when it comes to Jersey waterfalls.
 Located in Stokes State Forest, some visitors describe these Falls as being hard to find.
 However, there are two parking areas on Tillman Road that give you quick access.
 You can park at either one and walk the trail to the creek that leads to the Falls.

 Because they’re not as well-known, Tillman Falls fosters a peaceful atmosphere.
-Very few visitors crowd the area, giving you the opportunity to experience the beautiful Falls in peace.
+Very few visitors crowd the area, giving you the opportunity to experience these elegant Falls in peace.

 Ramapo Falls